HDCVLab/EDFace-Celeb-1M/README.md

 ## License

-The EDFACE-Celeb-1M dataset is released under CC BY-NC-ND license.
+The EDFACE-Celeb dataset is released under CC BY-NC-ND license.

 ****